03/21/2019 Updates: Amazon links added for all parts. Added Blower-style GPU, faster/cheaper M.2 SSD, and other options.

 1300W 1600W PSU (power supply) Seasonic PRIME 1300W 80+ Gold Power, $240

 EVGA SuperNOVA 1600W P2, $347

-UPDATE: The 1300W PSU caused rebooting for distributed ImageNet/ResNet50 benchmarking.
+Warning: The 1300W PSU caused rebooting for distributed ImageNet/ResNet50 benchmarking.
 I’m not alone.
-I switched to 1600W and the issue resolved.
+I increased to 1600W and all issues resolved.

 Cooler (Keeps the CPU from over-heating)

 After a $280 discount via Newegg’s business account and omitting tax, the total cost for all components was $6200 (+$107 for PSU upgrade).